microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 cd ..
 ```

-## Test the project in the cloud
+## Task 6 : Test the project in the cloud

-You can use the gateway created in Section 8 to access the all-cities-weather-service directly.
+1. You can use the gateway created in exercise 8 to access the all-cities-weather-service directly.

 >💡__Note:__ the trailing slash (`/`) is not optional.